PythonDataScience24/Personal_Task_manager/exceptions.md

 Exceptions:
 Exceptions should either be handled by giving Error Message or by handling it in a task specific way.
-We decided to handle exception by handling them immeaditly.
+We decided to handle exception by handling them immediately.
 As all of our try-except block are mainly here to catch errors in inputs (Missing file, wrong format, invalid input/wrong typed input).
 So our exception Handling is either to create a valid input or to just execute the method because the try method is actually checks for not valid inputs and the thrown exception is actually a valid input.

 taskValidator: